becomingtechsis/becomingtechsis/README.md

 - 💜 My favourite tools are Excel and Power BI.
 Literally use them for almost everything!
 Personal accounts, study schedule, itenaries etc.

 💡 My Skills
-Data preparation, quality assurance, and analysis Database design and modelling
+- Data preparation, quality assurance, and analysis
+- Database design and modelling
-Dashboard development and reporting
+-Dashboard development and reporting
-Exploratory data analysis
+- Exploratory data analysis

 🛠️ My Tools
-Databases: SQL (PostgreSQL, MySQL, SQL Server), Excel, HTML.
+-Databases: SQL (PostgreSQL, MySQL, SQL Server), Excel, HTML.
-Visualisation: Power BI, Css, Tailwind.
+-Visualisation: Power BI, Css, Tailwind.

 CONNECT WITH ME
-twitter link
+-twitter link

 becomingtechsis/becomingtechsis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.